BEST Student Success

 - Classes get more difficult as the term progresses, so if your grades are low at the break, it will be even harder to earn a final grade of C or better to be in good academic standing.

-- If a student withdraws from classes, he or she will need to revise their academic plan of study and enter it into the Self-Service system.
+- If a student withdraws from classes, he or she will need to revise his or her academic plan of study and enter it into the Self-Service system.

 About 10 days after the "schedule open" date, the registration period for the following term begins.